bitfoundation/bitplatform/docs/bit-server-side/data-access.md

 public MyAppDbContext(IAppEnvironmentProvider appEnvironmentProvider, IDbContextObjectsProvider dbContextCreationOptionsProvider)
         : base(appEnvironmentProvider.GetActiveAppEnvironment().GetConfig<string>("AppConnectionString"), dbContextCreationOptionsProvider)
 {
-    // This one has better performance, provides implicit unit of work, etc }
+     // This constructor has better performance, provides implicit unit of work, etc. And it is automatically used by bit framework while processing requests etc.
+}
 ```